Basic Voter Information

 Timing of Information

 It is not always possible to manage an information programme so carefully that people get the information they need just in time to act on it.
-In fluid electoral environments, where the legal or regulatory framework or important election deadines and procedures are still in flux in the midst of an election and where the communications infrastructure may be lacking, this will present a major challenge.
+Timing will be a major challenge.
+In fluid electoral environments, where the legal or regulatory framework or important election deadlines and procedures are still changing in flux in the midst of an election and where the communications infrastructure may be lacking...

 Where there are modern broadcasting and newspaper networks reinforced by a sophisticated advertising industry and solid communications infrastructure it may be possible to prepare messages at very short notice and to place these at precisely the right time.

-Where this same network operates in an environment where the large majority of people are reading and listening to or watching broadcasting media, then this information is efficacious.
+This information will be useful where the same network operates in an environment where the large majority of people are reading and listening to or watching broadcasting media.
 A lot is left to chance, however, that can actually only be dealt with by information systems that are repetitive and have built in storage and redundancy.

 So there will always be a balancing act between getting accurate information to people just in time and getting information to the broadest possible audience.